Giridhar-07/civitrack/deployment.md

 1. **Netlify Analytics**
    - Monitor frontend performance and user behavior

-2. **Vercel Analytics**
+2. **Render Logs**
-   - Track API performance and errors
+   - Track API performance and errors through Render's logging interface

 3. **External Monitoring**
    - Consider implementing additional monitoring tools like Sentry for error tracking

 ## Troubleshooting

-1. **Deployment Failures**
+### Frontend Issues

+- If the frontend fails to connect to the backend, check the `REACT_APP_API_URL` environment variable
+- For theme-related issues, clear local storage and refresh the page
-   - Check build logs in Netlify/Vercel
+- Check Netlify deployment logs for build errors

+### Backend Issues

-   - Verify environment variables are correctly set
+- If the backend fails to start, check the environment variables on Render

-2. **API Connection Issues**
-   - Confirm CORS settings are correct
-   - Verify API URL is properly configured in frontend

-3. **Database Connection Issues**
-   - Check database credentials
-   - Verify network access rules
+- For database connection issues, verify the database URL in the Render dashboard
+- Review Render logs for runtime errors